DHARPA-Project/kiara/docs/usage/getting_started.md

 new users to the overall framework, so they can get a feeling for what it can do, and whether it might be useful for their own usage scenarios.

-As example data, we'll be using two csv files that were created by my colleague [Lena Jaskov](https://github.com/yaslena): [source](https://github.com/DHARPA-Project/kiara_modules.playground/tree/develop/examples/data/journals)
+As example data, we'll be using two csv files that were created by my colleague [Lena Jaskov](https://github.com/yaslena): [files](https://github.com/DHARPA-Project/kiara_modules.playground/tree/develop/examples/data/journals)

-The files contain information about connection (edges) between medical journals (``JournalEdges1902.csv``), as well as additional metadata for the journals themselves.
+The files contain information about connection (edges) between medical journals (``JournalEdges1902.csv``), as well as additional metadata for the journals themselves (``JournalNodes1902.csv``).
 We'll use that data to create table and graph structures with *kiara*.

 ## Setting up kiara